 GREY · WAIST 31 ½

 Unknown manufacturer · Year of manufacture approx. 1960

 These leather pants represent the classical model for boy scouts with Germanic oak leaf decorated pockets.
-The typical knife pocket at the right side did not leave any trace, when, shortly after purchase, it was dismounted in a burst of juvenile pacifism.
+The typical knife pocket on the right side left no traces when it was removed shortly after purchase in a fit of youthful pacifism.

 Yellow-Brown · Waist 30 ½ · Acquired 1965 in GDR